 Previously, Jim spent years doing health-related policy work in Oregon after moving on to become an assistant professor at the University of Akron.
 Jim then became the director of the PsyD program at Radford University, focusing on rural mental health.
 He would then come to his current position at Stone Mountain Health Services, where he works to provide training for those working on the frontlines.
 Jim is also becoming the CEO of another community health center in Virginia.

-This week on Rural Health Leadership Radio, we’re talking about hospital transformation and sustainability.
+Today's topic is hospital transformation and sustainability.
 We’re having that conversation with Kathy Whitmire, CEO of Transformation Health Partners.

 “My mission continues to be helping rural hospitals survive, to transform them and help them maintain a strong bottom line.”